essac/React-TypeScript-Webshop/README.md

-## Webshop Aplication with REACT: CLASSES & HOOKS.
+## Webshop Aplication With REACT: CLASSES & HOOKS.

 The webshop gets the products dynamically from an API then present the products.